parkie0517/Visual-Prompt-Tuning-for-ViT-B-4/README.md

 Testing Accuracy

 It took, 5m20s and 6m50s to train the prompted model and full fine-tuned model respectively.
-Although I have not trianed the models for a long time, I could observe that the prompted model convergene time was very short compared to the full fine-tuned model.
+Although I did not trian the models for sufficient amount of time, I could observe that the prompted model's convergene speed was very fast compared to the full fine-tuned model which did not even converge during 5 epochs.

 ## Conclusion